Williamsburg, VA

 Stonehouse

-A newer community with a variety of home styles and price points.
-Many homes offer modern features and amenities.
+A newer master-planned community featuring a mix of home styles and community amenities.

 Market Trends